johnsteele/atsd/administration/compaction/README.md

 ### Universal Table

-The **Universal Table** schema uses a `metricId` column to refer to the metric defined in a separate dictionary table.
+The **Universal Table** schema uses a `Metric Id` column to reference the metric defined in a separate dictionary (lookup) table.

-This option allows adding new metrics without altering the tables.
-This can be done by creating a dictionary table for metrics and referencing the metric id in each data table row.
+This option allows adding new metrics without altering the data table itself.

 Example: Microsoft System Center Operations Manager Data Warehouse